 “In general, we want the incisions to be well healed before adding additional stress,” Dr. Puls said.
 “Often, there will be increased soreness and discomfort if women overdo it.”

 According to the American Academy of Obstetrics and Gynecology, you should not place anything in the vagina or have sex for a few weeks after a C-section.
-Dr. Puls says most OBs will say to wait 6 weeks.
+Dr. Puls says most OBs will give the green light for resuming sexual activity after 6 weeks.

 “In general, we want the uterus to be able to clean itself out and for surgical incisions to heal, so there is less risk of infection,” Dr. Puls said.